ZoomV: Temporal Zoom-in for Efficient Long Video Understanding: Related Work

 \subsection{VideoAgents}

-VideoAgent is a LLM agent that understands videos by using customized structured and tools \citep{wang2024videoagent, localizing, wang2025videotree}.
+VideoAgent is a LLM agent that understands videos by using customized structured tools \cite{wang2024videoagent, localizing, wang2025videotree}.
 Previous research usually needs one more model for the agent pipeline.
 For instance, \cite{wang2024videoagent} introduces a prompt-driven video QA agent that employs extra vision-language retrieval models (\emph{e.g.}, CLIP) to ground key frames during reasoning.
-Building on this, VideoTree \citep{wang2025videotree} designs a hierarchical tree-style search by clustering frames with visual features, enabling structured exploration.
+Building on this, VideoTree \cite{wang2025videotree} designs a hierarchical tree-style search by clustering frames with visual features, enabling structured exploration.
 Both approaches still rely on caption models to provide frame-level descriptions.
 In contrast, our ZoomV avoids additional captioning or grounding models and directly leverages LVLMs to predict continuous temporal windows.
 Moreover, the tree-like structure of ZoomV is constructed purely over simple temporal segments, without requiring extra visual feature models or clustering algorithms.
+We also highlight two concurrent works with hierarchical search strategies.
+UniTime~\cite{universalvideo} exhaustively performs temporal grounding on all video segments, while VideoChat-R1.5~\cite{li2025videochatr1} employs a fixed three-step grounding strategy.
+In contrast, ZoomV designs an \emph{adaptive} search mechanism with reflection-guided early termination: TemporaLight assesses confidence to avoid exhaustive searches, and the priority queue enables flexible exploration with backtracking to alternative paths.
+These innovations allow ZoomV to achieve superior efficiency and accuracy by focusing computation on relevant temporal windows.